 - a stiff neck

-- bleeding from the biopsy site – you may see small amounts of blood in your sputum (phlegm)
+- bleeding – you might see a bit of blood in your phlegm

-- difficulty breathing – this can be caused by having the laryngoscope in your throat or because of the effects of the general anaesthesia
+- difficulty breathing – this might be because of having the laryngoscope in your throat or because of the effects of the general anaesthesia

 - damage to your airway or throat lining – particularly if you have a biopsy taken

-You should be able to eat and drink as soon as you feel ready and the numbness caused by any local anaesthetic has worn off.
+You can eat and drink as soon as you feel ready and the numbness caused by any local anaesthetic has worn off.

-After having a laryngoscopy, you may have a sore throat for a few hours afterwards.
-You may want to eat soft foods or liquids until you feel better.
+You might have a sore throat for a few hours after having a laryngoscopy.
+So you may want to stick to soft foods or liquids until you feel better.

-If you’ve had a local anaesthetic, wait until this has worn off before eating.
-This usually takes about an hour.
+If you’ve had a local anaesthetic for a flexible laryngoscopy, wait until this has worn off before you eat.
+This usually takes about half an hour.

-If you’ve had biopsies taken, your surgeon may ask you to not eat or drink anything for a few hours after your procedure.
-After that they will probably recommend that you start with water for two to four hours before starting your normal diet.
+If you’ve had a rigid laryngoscopy, and biopsies taken, your surgeon may ask you to not eat or drink anything for a couple of hours after your procedure.
+But you will be able to have something later the same day.

-Your voice may be hoarse for a short while after the procedure.
-It's unlikely to have any long-term effects on your voice unless you have a medical problem that affects your voice box (larynx).
+Your voice may be hoarse for a short while after the procedure but it's unlikely you’ll have any long-term problems.

-Your voice is made of tones produced by your larynx.
+Your voice is made of tones, which are produced by your larynx.
 The different sounds you make are formed by your tongue, teeth, lips and nose.
 Immediately after a laryngoscopy, especially if you had biopsies taken, you may have some swelling in your throat.
 This can affect the quality of your voice.
-Your voice may sound hoarse or you may find you completely lose your voice until the swelling goes down.
+It might sound hoarse until the swelling goes down.

-An ENT surgeon is trained in the surgical and medical treatment of conditions affecting the ears, nose, throat, head and neck.
+An ENT surgeon is trained in the surgical and medical treatment of conditions that affect the ears, nose, throat, head and neck.

-ENT surgeons manage problems with hearing and balance, sinus infections, snoring and voice and swallowing disorders.
+ENT surgeons treat problems with hearing and balance, sinus infections, snoring and voice and swallowing disorders.
 They also deal with throat and neck cancers.

-ENT surgeons are usually called Mr or Mrs rather than Dr and will have Fellow of the Royal College of Surgeons (FRCS) after his or her name.
+ENT surgeons are usually called Mr or Mrs, Ms or Miss rather than Dr and will have Fellow of the Royal College of Surgeons (FRCS) after their name.
 The Royal College of Surgeons is responsible for the training and examination of surgeons, and supports surgical research in the UK.

 - ENT UK

 - Video laryngoscopy and fiberoptic assisted tracheal intubation.
-Medscape. www.emedicine.medscape.com, published 26 December 2013
+Medscape. emedicine.medscape.com, updated 21 December 2015

 - Vocal polyps and nodules.
-Medscape. www.emedicine.medscape.com, published 19 September 2013
+Medscape. emedicine.medscape.com, updated 28 July 2015

 - ENT UK